krmontgomery/Python---Notes-CLI/README.md

 ___
 **Packages**

 So far the only package that this application utilizes that will need to be installed is *colorama*.
-This allowed me to give some character to the application and make is a better experience for use.
+This allowed me to give some character to the application and make it a better experience for use.

 <img src='carbon.png'>